rijuvenator/DisplacedDimuons/Analysis/README.md

 ## Dumpers

 `dumpers/` is my name for Python analysis scripts that print text to the screen, as opposed to making plots.

-Currently, the only relevant dumper is `cutEfficiencies.py`, which is a sort of test script for computing selection efficiences.
-As always, `runAll` submits jobs to the batch system.
+The following dumpers use the full _Primitives_ and _Analyzer_ machinery, using the _Selections_ library.
+They are derived from _Analyzer_ and work with `runAll.py`, which here is symbolically linked to the file in `../analyzers/`.

+  * **cutEfficiencies.py** produces lines of cut efficiencies for muon and dimuon cuts, both individually and sequentially.

 ## Analyzers